Medicare Part A: Eligibility, Coverage, and Cost

 - Durable medical equipment like wheelchairs

-Medicare covers these services only if a beneficiary is certified home-bound and in medical need by a doctor.
-This care is provided free of charge as long as all services ordered are covered by Part A. Medicare Part B will cover up to 80% of durable medical equipment after a beneficiary meets the annual deductible for Part B.
+Medicare covers these services only if you are certified home-bound and in medical need as determined by a doctor.
+This care is provided free of charge as long as all services ordered are covered by Part A.

-Part A hospice coverage differs from all other portions of the Medicare health plan because it requires a more emotional commitment from the beneficiary.
+Part A hospice coverage differs from all other portions of Medicare because it requires a more emotional commitment from the beneficiary.

 To qualify for hospice care coverage, beneficiaries must do the following: